Skip to Content

 Bang Tao Beach

-Bang Tao Beach is one of the best beaches in Phuket due to its 8km long stretch of unbroken beach.
+Bang Tao Beach is one of the best beaches in Phuket due to its 8 km long stretch of unbroken beach.
 We had read that the southern half of Bang Thao Beach is the busiest as that’s where the most of the resorts are.

 We had also read that many of these resorts own an elephant and bring it into the water to play with guests.
 We like to avoid crowds when possible and we would never support cruelty to animals, so we looked at satellite shots on Google Maps and found a nice place north of all the development.

 Just north of here is a deep manmade ditch in the sand which connects the resort lagoons to the ocean.
 At first I thought it was ugly, but what our kids saw were two super-cool 10-foot tall walls of sand and it didn’t take them long to start running up and sliding down them.
-We quickly saw the charm in this and made ourselves little butt seats in the sand and watched the kids play happily for a long time at this unique sand formation.

 The ocean got deep very quickly and the waves were larger than we felt comfortable with, so we always went into the water with the kids.
 The waves were crashing in the shallow water, so we just held the kids in the deeper water and jumped in time with the wave bumps as they went past.
-Although this was fun, the kids really prefer to play themselves in the shallow water; it just wasn’t safe enough to do here with our small kids.

 Bang Thao is a very beautiful beach with turquoise water and super soft, golden sand.
 It’s so long that it can absorb a ton of people and it doesn’t feel as busy as it is.
 The ocean floor was very smooth, with no sign of rocks.
-The part of the beach we were on had no treasures for kids to find (no seashells, etc) and had very little in the way of sea life (we only saw a few crabs and no fish).

-More Tips on Traveling to Thailand with Kids
+More Asia with Kids

+Found this post helpful?
 Pin It For Later!